UoA-eResearch/tidy-data/episodes/04-quality-control.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-When you have a well-structured data table, you can use several simple techniques within your spreadsheet to ensure the data you enter is free of errors.
+When you have set up a well-structured data table, you can use several simple techniques within your spreadsheet software to ensure the data you enter is free of errors.
 These approaches include techniques that are implemented prior to entering data (quality assurance) and techniques that are used after entering data to check for errors